 Roe v.
 Wade: Settled Law Or Bad Precedent?
 States Prep For An Overturn

 Jan.
 22 marks the 47th anniversary of Roe v.
-Wade, the landmark case that legalized abortion nationwide.
+Wade, the landmark court case that legalized abortion nationwide.
 People on both sides of the furious debate say this could be the year when everything changes.

-In March, the Supreme Court will hear its first abortion case since Justice Brett Kavanaugh replaced Anthony Kennedy, who had been the swing vote on abortion cases.
+In March, the U.S. Supreme Court will hear its first abortion case since Justice Brett Kavanaugh replaced Anthony Kennedy, who had been the swing vote on abortion cases.
 A decision is expected by summer.

 The case, June Medical Services v.
 Gee, challenges a Louisiana law that requires doctors who perform abortions to have admitting privileges at a nearby hospital.
 It's a reprise of a case decided in 2016, when a five-vote majority (including Kennedy's) struck down a similar Texas law in Whole Woman's Health v.
 Hellerstedt.